li820970/Android_Gyro_Accel_Tester/README.md

 -logging

--change package name to something that's not this repo (I though the website field would just add a @tag or something :( )

--add support for other sensors
+-change package name to something that's not this repo -add support for other sensors

 -maybe get a proper naming convention